Purdue-WDC/cs390-f24-wap-hw5-starter-code/README.md

 ## Objective
 To practice building full-stack applications, in this assignment, you will be expanding upon HW4 to add user signup, login, and game logging.

-The frontend folder has already been set up for React.
-However, if you choose another framework, feel free to delete the files in that folder and follow its getting started guide.
+The frontend and backend folders have already been set up for React and Express, respectively.
+However, if you would like to use other frameworks, feel free to do so (so as long as all requirements are fulfilled).

 Note:
 - You do not need to choose the same game you made for HW2, HW3, and HW4.
 Feel free to choose any game from the list provided in HW2.
-- This assignment, meeting game-specific requirements is optional and will not be graded for.
+- For this assignment, I will not be grading for game functionality.
+Just make sure the app does not crash and can demonstrate all requirements.

 ## Running Both Apps
 To run both the React and Express apps, simply open 2 terminal and follow the guides given in each folder's `README.md` file.